MSEL General Competition Rules

 2.9.
 Prizing

-The Middle School Esports League reserves the right to withhold or revoke prizing from any School, Student, Team, or User who violates the official tournament rules or for any reason determined by the Middle School Esports League.
+The Middle School Esports League reserves the right to withhold or revoke prizing from any School, Student, Organization, or User who violates the official tournament rules or for any reason determined by the Middle School Esports League.
 This includes situations where a playoff match is forfeited.
 If a team chooses to forfeit a playoff match, the Middle School Esports League may decide to withhold or revoke any prizes that would have been awarded to that team or user.
 This action is taken at the discretion of the Middle School Esports League.

 The Middle School Esports League reserves the right to revoke or change prizing if the minimum number of 32 tournament registrants is not reached.
 For prizing questions or concerns, please email prizing@generationesports.com.